panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 Relying excessively on the implicit type coversion is a bad habit.
 First of all, it makes your code less stable in edge cases.
 Secondly, you increase the chance to introduce a bug that is difficult to reproduce and fix.

+Here's an example.

 Here's my advice: stop using implicit type conversion.
-Always use explicit type conversion.

-@TODO Give an example of transforming implicit to explicit
+Instead, make sure that your variables and function parameters always have the same type.
+Use explicit type conversion when necessary.

 You might say that this approach requires writing more code...
 You're right!
 But with explicit type conversion, you control the behavior of your code.
-Plus the explicitness increases the readability.
+Plus, the explicitness increases readability.

 ## 2. Don't use old JavaScript tricks